 (Replace this section with the contents of your clipboard)

-Once you have pasted the new values into your file, check to make sure that everything is ok, then resave and close your wp-config.php file …
+Once you have pasted the secret keys into your file, check to make sure that everything is ok, then resave and close your wp-config.php file …

 (Unique keys and salts added)